freecityhacks/fch-docs/GOVERNANCE.md

 Committers are contributors who are allowed to commit changes into a repository.
 The committer acts on the wishes of the maintainer and applies changes that have been approved by the respective maintainer(s) to the repository.
 Due to their status in the community, committers can also act as referees, should disagreements amongst maintainers arise.
 Committers are listed on the project's team web page.

-### Free City Hacks Steering Committee
+### Yonder Hacks Steering Committee

-The Free City Hacks Steering Committee consists of members who are committed to steering Free City Hacks to advance its market and technical success, and who serve as positive ambassadors for the project.
-The Free City Hacks Steering Committee manages non-technical aspects of Free City Hacks including funding for shared project infrastructure, marketing and events, and managing Free City Hacks trademarks.
+The Yonder Hacks Steering Committee consists of members who are committed to steering Yonder Hacks to advance its market and technical success, and who serve as positive ambassadors for the project.
+The Yonder Hacks Steering Committee manages non-technical aspects of Yonder Hacks including funding for shared project infrastructure, marketing and events, and managing Yonder Hacks trademarks.
 The Steering Committee leaves all technical decisions to the open source meritocracy.

 ### Mentor